-MCIT developed the Public Works Loss Prevention Best Practices Guide to provide members information and recommendations to help recognize and reduce hazards common to public works departments and protect public entities from liability and loss.
+The Public Works Loss Prevention Best Practices Guide provides members information and recommendations to help recognize and reduce hazards common to public works facilities and operations.

-Each topic within the guide describes the typical safety exposures surrounding equipment and work tasks for public works departments.
+Each topic within the guide describes the typical safety exposures surrounding equipment and work tasks for public works operations.
 Best practices are then outlined to help educate employees and reduce those exposures.